chuankepang/chuanke_academic.github.io/_pages/includes/research.md

 Sept.
 2021 – Jun.
 2023<br>
 <div style="text-align: start">
 <i>Hardware and algorithm design and deployment of upper-limb exoskeleton robots.</i><br>
-🔹Completed the mechanical structure design, EtherCAT communication bus and closed-loop servo control algorithm deployment for the upper-limb exoskeleton robots<br>
+🔹 Completed the mechanical structure design, EtherCAT communication bus and closed-loop servo control algorithm deployment for the upper-limb exoskeleton robots<br>
-🔹Designed and packaged the embedded motor drive module and computational control module of the dexterous hand<br>
+🔹 Designed and packaged the embedded motor drive module and computational control module of the dexterous hand<br>
-🔹Deployed and debugged gravity compensation, flexibility control and collision detection algorithms for the exoskeleton robot<br>
+🔹 Deployed and debugged gravity compensation, flexibility control and collision detection algorithms for the exoskeleton robot<br>
 </div>
 </div>